 Secondly, I totally have spinach on my finger in the above photo and while it’s making me positively twitchy to look at it, I can’t photoshop veggies out of my photos.
 I wouldn’t be able to live with myself.

-Lastly, I ate these so fast I’m fairly certain I stopped breathing for the entire duration of this veggie burger.
+Lastly, I ate these so fast I’m fairly certain I stopped breathing for the entire duration of this butternut black bean burger.
 After that first glorious bite it became imperative that I smash that sandwich into my face as fast as possible.
 I really need to work on my speed eating issues, huh?
 I’ll tackle it right after I figure out how to nix that pesky AA.

 Phew!
 I feel so much better!
 Now that my dirty laundry has been aired, let’s eat!

 Butternut Black Bean Burgers

 - 1 flax egg* or 1 large egg

 - 1 cup black beans, mashed (refried black beans work too!)